Notice - NDDH Pauses Use of Johnson & Johnson Vaccine

-Day Kimball Healthcare - MODERNA Vaccine - VAMS
+Day Kimball Healthcare - MODERNA, PFIZER, JOHNSON & JOHNSON Vaccine - VAMS

-- Due to limited vaccine supply, vaccination clinics at Day Kimball Hospital, 320 Pomfret Street, Putnam have been restricted to individuals with an appointment booked to receive their second dose of the vaccine after having received their first dose already at Day Kimball Hospital.
+- Vaccination clinics at Day Kimball Hospital, 320 Pomfret Street, Putnam are restricted to individuals with an appointment booked to receive their second dose of the vaccine after having received their first dose already at Day Kimball Hospital.
 Patients must bring their vaccination record card to their appointment.

 - Individuals who have an appointment booked and have been instructed by their physician to receive the vaccine at Day Kimball Hospital will be accommodated.
 No walk-in appointments are available.

-Walgreens - PFIZER Vaccine - You must have or create an account at Walgreens.com
+Walgreens - Check for types of vaccine - You must have or create an account at Walgreens.com

 Northeast CT Walgreens locations: